-If a group of residents had asked for space for a garden, we might have gotten a different response.
+If a group of residents had asked for garden space, we might have received a different response.
 As it was, when I first approached officials, I acted alone, so they responded that there wasn’t enough interest.

-I was so sure the township would agree to let me use the garden site that I had no Plan B. Lacking other options, however, I went to The College of Mount St. Joseph.
-Surely, I thought, they would see the positive role of a community garden.
-And sure enough, they said yes!
+I was so sure the township would agree to let me use the garden site that I had no Plan B. Lacking other options, however, I went to the local university, which was located away from residential areas.

 An Opportunity for Practical Permaculture Experience

-The alternative was to give up the idea and admit defeat in the ‘meeting-friends’ department.
-Rather than wallow in disappointment, I embraced the challenge: the college site would deepen my understanding of permaculture design.
-As Mark Shepard says, “We are responsible for creating our own habitat.”
+Rather than wallow in disappointment, however, I decided to embrace the challenge: I hoped that the college site would deepen my understanding of permaculture design.

 Announcing the Community Garden Project

 I was crushed.
 I was trying to build community, but it seemed to be working against me.
 Not only did I have an impossible piece of land, I didn’t even have the right to use a public gathering space.

 During back-to-back weeks in January 2011, I gave two public talks there to gauge interest.
-I called the series we ‘Eat Local—Grow Local’, which were well attended.
-It was inspiring finally to connect with like-minded neighbors.
+I called the series Eat Local—Grow Local, which were both well attended.

-Breaking ground on the Community Garden
+Breaking Ground on the Community Garden

-We organized a committee with a representative from the college, and the first season was underway.
+We organized a committee including myself, other gardeners, and a representative from the university, and the first season was underway.

 That first year folks came and tried it out; some returned, others didn’t.
-We’ve since learned to work together and have discovered our natural gifts.
+Over time, we discovered our natural gifts and learned how to work together.
 As with any new system, these adjustments took time.

-- Feel confident to lead and create
+- Feeling confident to lead and create

 That’s a tall order, because the people involved in the project are all busy with their home gardens (after all, we’re in the suburbs!).